 In \citetalias{Kubatova:2019}, we computed such spectra, again with the composition of I~Zw~18, using the Potsdam~Wolf-Rayet (\PoWR) stellar atmosphere code \citep{Grafener:2002,Hamann:2003,Hamann:2004,Surlan:2013,Sander:2015,Sander:2020}.
-We found that chemically-homogeneously evolving stars in the main-sequence phase indeed do not develop emission lines, just as suggested in \citetalias{Szecsi:2015}.
-According to standard stellar classification presented in Figure~\ref{fig:classification}, these TWUIN stars, if observed, would be classified as early O~type stars (cf. also Table~4 \& Appendix~A of \citetalias{Kubatova:2019}).
-As for the post-main sequence, the evolutionary behavior during this phase was not included into \citetalias{Szecsi:2015} but was later published by \citealt{Szecsi:2022ok} (their grid called `IZw18-CHE') and also studied in \citetalias{Kubatova:2019}.
-We found that during core-helium burning, chemically-homogeneously evolving stars do actually develop strong emission lines: they were classified as WR~stars of class~WO.
-Fig.~\ref{fig:classification} summarizes these findings in a HR~diagram, and Sect.~\ref{sec:newmodel} provides a deeper look into the post-main sequence phase.
+We found that chemically homogeneously evolving stars in the main-sequence phase indeed do not develop emission lines, just as suggested in \citetalias{Szecsi:2015}.
+According to standard stellar classification presented in Figure~\ref{fig:classification}, these TWUIN stars, if observed, would be classified as early O~type stars (see also Table~4 \& Appendix~A of \citetalias{Kubatova:2019}).
+As for the post-main-sequence, the evolutionary behaviour during this phase was not included into \citetalias{Szecsi:2015} but was later published by \citealt{Szecsi:2022ok} (their grid called `IZw18-CHE') and also studied in \citetalias{Kubatova:2019}.
+We found that during core-helium burning, chemically homogeneously evolving stars do actually develop strong emission lines: they were classified as WR~stars of class~WO.
+Fig.~\ref{fig:classification} summarizes these findings in a HR~diagram, and Sect.~\ref{sec:newmodel} provides a deeper look into the post-main-sequence phase.

-The spectra published in \citetalias{Kubatova:2019} were created for three masses (M$_{\rm ini}$~$=$~20, 59 and 131~M$_{\odot}$, all with high initial rotational rate of 300-600~km$^{-1}$), five evolutionary stages (four on the main-sequence and one post-main-sequence, see also Sect.~\ref{sec:newmodel}), two mass-loss rates (a nominal one taken from the evolutionary models, and a reduced one; actual values listed in Table~2 of \citetalias{Kubatova:2019}) and two types of assumptions about wind clumping (a smooth wind and a clumped wind with clumping factor D~$=$~10).
+The spectra published in \citetalias{Kubatova:2019} were created for three masses (M$_{\rm ini}$~$=$~20, 59 and 131~M$_{\odot}$, all with a high initial rotational rate of 300-600~km$^{-1}$), five evolutionary stages (four on the main-sequence and one post-main-sequence, see also Sect.~\ref{sec:newmodel}), two mass-loss rates (a nominal one taken from the evolutionary models, and a reduced one; actual values listed in Table~2 of \citetalias{Kubatova:2019}) and two types of assumptions about wind clumping (a smooth wind and a clumped wind with clumping factor D~$=$~10).
 The mass-loss rate values are supported by those that \citet{Hainich:2015} empirically predicted for the same stars.
-Additionally, more realistic mass-loss rates of these stars were calculated by \citet{Abdellaoui:2023} using the VH-1 code which allows multidimensional treatment of the wind.
+Additionally, more realistic mass-loss rates of these stars were calculated by \citet{Abdellaoui:2023} using the VH-1 code, which allows for a multi-dimensional treatment of the wind.
 The obtained results (listed in their Table~6.3) are somewhere between our nominal and reduced values.

 Fig.~\ref{fig:BB} shows the spectral energy distribution (SED) of some of our models (those with nominal mass-loss rates and smooth wind), as well as the corresponding black body spectrum for context (\textit{without} applying wind optical depth correction from \citealt{Langer:1989a}).
 As Fig.~\ref{fig:BB} attests, the SED of these stars do not follow the distribution of black body radiation, even though the \textit{total} amount of ionizing photons in the three main ionizing continua (Lyman, \ion{He}{I} and \ion{He}{II} continua) are on the same order of magnitude as in the (uncorrected) black body.